Pool Table in Basement

 How Far a Pool Table Should Be From the Wall

 The distance between the pool table and the wall matters because players must change their positions and frequently move during the game.
 Players also need additional space because they have to extend the pool cue back while making a shot.
-To determine the suitable space, consider the cue length and the furthest.
+To determine the suitable space, consider the standard cue length and the distance.
 The cue will have to go back if a player needs to make a shot while the ball is located against the rail.

 While determining the ideal room size, it is essential to consider the distance between your pool table and the ceiling or light fixtures.
 You might be planning to install specialty pool table lights above your pool unit, and you need to ensure you have enough room.
 Pool table lighting will come in handy in enhancing the playing experience.
 Placing the light above the table enables players to shoot from all angles without shadows.